haydendonald/blackmagic-atem-nodered/README.md

 Please report any bugs that you may find.
 We will be using this in a automation system however won't be using all the functionality so tell me if you find any issues :) Below is some known issues.

 - Check if the output type works correctly [Minor]
-- Unknown connection state (flag) 0x06 [Minor].
-This may be a "atem full" error
-- Sometimes the connection is not successful (This may be a timeout issue) [Minor]
 - Downstream keyer auto seems to be a bit slow [Minor]
-- Currently detection of disconnection is not working [Major]
-- Transition position is causing disconnects [Major]

 ## Supported commands
 - Aux Source